Building a response-ready public health data system

 Summary

-Data Integration Building Blocks (DIBBs) are a set of open-source, modular tools that enable public health agencies to improve the collection, analysis, and use of data — helping to build a modern and efficient public health data infrastructure that works for all diseases and conditions.
-We’re developing DIBBs with the Centers for Disease Control and Prevention (CDC) and U.S. Digital Service (USDS, now U.S. DOGE Service) so the U.S. can deliver timely, relevant, and actionable data to decision-makers at all levels of government.
+Data Integration Building Blocks (DIBBs) are open-source, modular tools that help public health agencies improve how they collect, analyze, and use data.
+The goal is a modern public health data infrastructure that works across diseases and conditions.
+We’re developing DIBBs with the Centers for Disease Control and Prevention (CDC) and the U.S. Digital Service (USDS, now U.S. DOGE Service) so the country can deliver timely, actionable data to decision-makers at every level of government.

 The challenge

-Public health authorities at all levels of government rely on data to understand and address public health challenges.
-Robust systems are critical at every step of the data journey — from patient to public health and back.
-But outdated, siloed, and fragile systems often disrupt the flow of data, delaying detection and response.
+Public health authorities at every level of government rely on data to understand and address health challenges.
+The data journey runs from patient to public health and back — and every step needs systems that work.
+But outdated, siloed, and fragile systems often disrupt that flow, delaying detection and response.

-The COVID-19 pandemic exposed these weaknesses.
-Many state, tribal, local, and territorial (STLT) health departments struggled to manage the overwhelming volume and variety of incoming healthcare data, with outdated tools buckling under pressure and failing to handle non-standard inputs — such as data from questions like, “Have you lost your sense of taste or smell?”
+The COVID-19 pandemic exposed those weaknesses.
+Many state, tribal, local, and territorial (STLT) health departments struggled with the volume and variety of incoming healthcare data.
+Outdated tools buckled under pressure and failed to handle non-standard inputs — like data from a question as new as “Have you lost your sense of taste or smell?”

 The stakes extend beyond any single outbreak.
 Without modern, interoperable data systems, the same bottlenecks that hampered the COVID-19 response will recur with the next public health crisis.
-The U.S. public health system needs to become “response-ready” — capable of proactively detecting and addressing threats rather than scrambling to catch up after they arrive.
+The U.S. public health system needs to become “response-ready” — able to proactively detect and address threats rather than scrambling to catch up after they arrive.

 The solution

-We partnered with CDC and USDS to design, build, and scale open-source tools that help public health departments process and transform data.
-The work supports CDC’s Public Health Data Strategy and a broader multi-year modernization initiative focused on pandemic readiness and interoperability.
-We apply agile principles and user-centered design methods — conducting research with STLT staff across the data life cycle — to make sure the tools we build solve real problems in the field.
+Open source wasn’t a license choice — it was an adoption strategy.
+Any STLT could pick up a tool without asking permission.
+Working with CDC and USDS, we built DIBBs in the open to support CDC’s Public Health Data Strategy and a broader multi-year modernization initiative focused on pandemic readiness and interoperability.
+We apply agile principles and user-centered design, conducting research with STLT staff across the data life cycle so the tools solve real problems.

 The design philosophy behind DIBBs is modularity.
 The tools are composable, much like building blocks that can be stacked in different configurations.
-Each DIBBs tool handles a specific function — ingesting data, standardizing formats, enriching records, or surfacing information — and agencies can select and combine the ones they need to create a pipeline tailored to their environment.
-This approach automates manual data processing, improves data quality, and gives public health departments the flexibility to adapt as requirements change.
+Each DIBBs tool handles a specific function — ingesting data, standardizing formats, enriching records, or surfacing information.
+Agencies select and combine the ones they need to fit their environment.
+This approach automates manual data processing, improves data quality, and gives public health departments room to adapt as requirements change.

 Different configurations of DIBBs depending on user needs.

-Each pilot fed back into the product, sharpening the tools and validating the modular approach at increasing scale.
-The result is a growing set of open-source building blocks that agencies can adopt independently — creating modern public health data infrastructure that works across diseases and conditions and delivers timely, actionable data to decision-makers at every level of government.
+Each pilot refined the tools and validated the modular approach at increasing scale.
+The result is a growing set of open-source building blocks that agencies can adopt on their own.
+That foundation works across diseases and conditions, and grows with the program.

 The results